 4. Veridion

-Best for: AI-powered supplier discovery with comprehensive ESG data
+Best for: AI-powered supplier discovery with detailed ESG data.

 5. Supplier.io